Blakersfield/robot-agent-app/README.md

 2. Configure LLM Provider in the settings menu
    - Choose between Ollama (local) or OpenAI
-   - Ollama default settings are matched to the default configuration of running ```bash ollama serve ``` locally
+   - Ollama default settings are matched to the default configuration of running ```ollama serve ``` locally

 ## Application Features